cansathandler/UltimakerPriter_MagneticFluxControl/README.md

 Software:
 - Dowload the program (MagneticFluxMeasure.ipynb)
+- Find COM port number of DC power supply, gaussmeter, Teensy4.0 using device manager
+- Replace the COM port numbers / VISA recource name in program
+- Decide data saving place in your computer and replace into the program
 - proceed the program (shift + Enter) with modifying few variables according to the comment
 - Adjust sensor position that you want to start
 - Enter mapping dimension (x_mesh_size x y_mesh_size)